LEGO Liebherr Crawler Crane LR 13000 (42146)

 What the build is actually like, and the pieces worth knowing about.

-Building this is less a marathon and more a series of big satisfying chunks.
+Building this felt less like a marathon and more like a run of big, satisfying chunks.
 You start with the crawler base and the two track units, then work up through the superstructure, the counterweights, the massive derrick, and finally the boom and jib that go on last.
-Because so much of the frame is built from large panel and beam elements, it actually comes together faster than you'd expect for a set this size, and a fair few builders called it surprisingly simple for a flagship.
-The catch is that the interlocking frame demands your full attention.
-One wrong beam early on and undoing that woven structure is a real headache, so this is a set you build calm and unhurried rather than late at night half asleep.
+So much of the frame is built from large panel and beam elements that it actually comes together faster than you'd expect for something this size, and plenty of builders called it surprisingly simple for a flagship.
+The catch is that the interlocking frame wants your full attention.
+One wrong beam early on and unpicking that woven structure is a real headache, so this is a build to do calm and unhurried, not half-asleep at midnight.

-On the parts front there's proper stuff here.
-LEGO tooled up new molds for this set, including a large support girder, and the tracks are the star of the parts bin.
-You get 150 of the reinforced wide tread links (the same 7L wide type introduced with the Cat D11T Bulldozer), which is a record haul in one box, plus 24 of the long Technic 1x16 links in light bluish grey, also a record count.
-The brains are two Powered Up 4-port Control+ hubs in the screw-opening version, a hub that had only shown up in the App-Controlled Transformation Vehicle before this.
-Add six large motors and you've got a serious harvest of electronics and functional Technic elements, even if the raw per-piece math never quite feels generous.
+The parts bin is where I perked back up.
+LEGO tooled new moulds for this set, including a large support girder, and the tracks are the stars.
+You get 150 of the reinforced wide tread links (the same 7L wide type introduced with the Cat D11T Bulldozer), a record haul in one box, plus 24 of the long Technic 1x16 links in light bluish grey, also a record count.
+The brains are two Powered Up 4-port Control+ hubs in the screw-opening version, a hub that had only turned up in the App-Controlled Transformation Vehicle before this.
+Add six large motors and you've got a serious harvest of electronics and functional Technic elements, even if the raw per-piece maths never quite feels generous.

 Fun facts